Shopping

 Cooks faster than estimated times

 You might be surprised to see a portable grill so far up the list, but the Ninja Woodfire passed our tests with flying colors.
 We're confident that this is as good as some full-sized smokers.
 This portable electric grill has seven different functions, including grilling, roasting, smoking, frying, baking, dehydrating, and broiling.
-While it can't match the cooking area of a full-sized smoker, this grill is perfect for small families and camping trips, offering fast, simple, and delicious smoked foods.
+While it can't match the cooking area of a full-sized smoker, this grill is perfect for small families and camping trips, offering fast, simple, and perfectly smoked foods.

 The standout feature, however, is the smoker.
-The Woodfire uses a box of wood pellets to infuse your dishes with a delicious, smoky flavor.
-While the flavor's not the same as the smokers on bigger grills, it's still as good.
+The Woodfire uses a box of wood pellets which infuse your dishes with a delicious, smoky flavor.
+While the flavor's not the same as the smokers on bigger grills, it's almost as good.
 Our tester Alex used it to make an incredible smoked pork tenderloin in just 45 minutes, and a neighbour she shared it with thought it was the best tenderloin they'd ever had.

 It offers incredibly quick cooking.
 We had a joint of salmon ready in only 7 minutes, and if anything, it was almost too quick.
 The handy smart display will tell you when to flip your food, but we recommend keeping an eye on it anyway, as this grill is so efficient that it will cook faster than the given recipe times.